Secret Nazi Messaging Device Discovered—Thanks To eBay

 The teleprinter is a key component of the Lorenz cipher machine, which is comprised of several parts that, when put together, allow for message encryption.
 Another main part is called the Lorenz SZ42, which generates the encrypted messages that are then sent using the teleprinter.

-The German military used the device to send messages during World War II that the Allies couldn’t read.
+During World War II, the German military used the device to send messages that the Allies couldn’t read.
 But British code-breakers ultimately figured out how to intercept secret messages and decipher them.
 “The breaking of the top-secret Lorenz messages of German High Command is credited with shortening the war and saving countless lives,” The National Museum of Computing said in a news release on Sunday.

 The Lorenz device might remind you of the Enigma machine and its German intelligence codes, which were the subject of the 2014 film “The Imitation Game.”
 But museum chairman Andy Clark has said the Lorenz was “far bigger” than that machine.
 “Everybody knows about Enigma, but the Lorenz machine was used for strategic communications,” Clark told the BBC.
 “It is so much more complicated than the Enigma machine and, after the war, machines of the same style remained in use.”